Table of Contents

 Can Local Governments Also Shut Down?

 The United States is not just vulnerable to a federal government shutdown.
-Any local government in the country could shut down if it cannot receive the government funding it requires.
+Any local government in the country could shut down if it cannot receive the funding it requires from the government.

 American territories can also shut down, with Puerto Rico doing so for thirteen days in 2006.
-The territorial government ran out of funds for a few weeks, prompting public schools throughout the commonwealth to temporarily close.
+The territorial government ran out of funds for a few weeks, prompting public schools throughout the commonwealth to close temporarily.